DavideMassidda/Discrete-LunarLander/README.md

 ### Model architecture

-The Deep Q-Network comes from the argument `model` as a class inheriting from `torch.nn.Module`.
+The Q-Network comes from the argument `model` as a class inheriting from `torch.nn.Module`.
 By default, the Q-network has two dense hidden layers of size 32 and 64 with ReLU activation functions.
 The inputs are the observations from the environment (8 values), while the outputs are the Q-values associated with each possible action (4 values).

-Model parameters are optimized by the Adam algorithm with a learning rate `lr=0.0001`.
+Model parameters are optimized by the Adam algorithm using the Huber loss function with a learning rate `lr=0.001`.

-The DQN is implemented using experience replay and a target network that is synchronized with the leading network at the end of each episode.
+The DDQN is implemented using experience replay and a target network that is synchronized with the leading network at the end of each episode.

 ### Accounting of rewards